bitabase-old/bitabase-documentation/docs/api/scripting.md

 The scripts use the `presh` expression language.

-More information about [presh](https://github.com/korynunn/presh) are on the github repository.
+More information about [presh](https://github.com/korynunn/presh) can be found on the github repository.

 ## Globally Exposed Utilities